 - Dunk sponge in hot water and squeeze out excess, wipe down cabinets, counters and other surfaces again working top to bottom.
 Rinse sponge in hot water as you clean.

 - Finish cleaning any stove pieces and replace.

 - Vacuum, don’t sweep hard floors-use an attachment to get corners where dust and pet hair can accumulate.
-This helps prevent kicking dust into the air that will quickly settle again and aggravating allergies.

 Sign up for my FREE 7 Day Organizing eCourse-exclusively for my subscribers!